MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/storage/dsm-queryuniqueid-wmi-class.md

     //
     // This Identifier needs to be set by DSMs that want management applications
     // like VDS to be able to manage the devices controlled by the particular DSM.
-    // This DsmUniqueId will be used in conjuction with the DsmPathId to construct
+    // This DsmUniqueId will be used in conjunction with the DsmPathId to construct
-    // a path identitifer that is unique not just among all paths known to this DSM,
+    // a path identifier that is unique not just among all paths known to this DSM,
     // but also among all the DSMs present on the system.
     //
     [WmiDataId(1),